TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 `variable bytes: arbitrary data` (Optional)

 ###### Description
 Indicates that a peer is leaving the group.
-Contains an optional part message which may not exceed `TOX_GROUP_MAX_PART_LENGTH`.
+Contains an optional parting message which may not exceed `TOX_GROUP_MAX_PART_LENGTH`.

 <a name="peer_kick"/>